 Real-time analytics consists of dynamic analysis and reporting based on data as it enters into a system; that is, analytics that can be accessed as the data comes into a system.
 While the term implies instant access and use of analytical data, it is generally considered to be less than a minute or fraction of a minute – a level of computer responsiveness that a user senses as immediate, or that enables a computer to keep up with some external process such as presenting visualizations of ongoing activity.
 Real-time analytics allows dynamic analysis and visualization of streaming unstructured and semi-structured data.
 In addition to this, prevalent technologies can now correlate and analyze data collected from multiple sources in various latencies.

 Real-time analytics provides visibility into business activities as they happen.
-Organizations are able to monitor and analyze business processes, operations and events in real time to see business opportunities, performance issues or organizational threats; and then make more informed decisions and take meaningful actions immediately.
+Organizations can monitor and analyze business processes, operations, and events in real-time to see business opportunities, performance issues, or organizational threats; and then make more informed decisions and take meaningful actions immediately.

-Real-time analytics have many and varied applications across an organization’s activities to provide better visibility for quicker response.
+Real-time analytics has many and varied applications across an organization’s activities to provide better visibility for quicker response.

-- Financial institutions can monitor credit card activity while a card is being swiped to detect unusual buying patterns and prevent fraud.
+- Financial institutions can monitor credit card activity while swiping a card to detect unusual buying patterns and prevent fraud.

 - E-commerce companies can see continually updated customer behavior on the company website, such as when viewing a page, navigating to different pages, using or abandoning a shopping cart or any other activity; and immediately respond to user behavior with an offer such as an incentive to a hesitant customer to accelerate the sale.

-- Organizations can monitor social media conversations, sentiments or patterns relating to the company or its brand to quickly react to trends, or to direct an appropriate response to positive or negative commentary.
+- Organizations can monitor social media conversations, sentiments, or patterns relating to the company or its brand to quickly react to trends or direct an appropriate response to positive or negative commentary.